joerodrig/nyc_dot_cctv/README.md

 end
 ```

-Running `rake camera:capture` for the above code will produce the following output
+Running `rails camera:capture[254,2,1]` for the above code will produce the following output

 ```ruby
 GET http://207.251.86.238/cctv254.jpg?rand=0.4588612023361326:80 requested at 2019-03-01_224844